Amingman/LabTechFinder/README.md

 - Still dont understand how HTTP methods work exactly.
 What is a "resource" and why post is different from put / patch?
 - What does ensure log in do?
 - I FORGOT TO ADD SUPER USER!
+- Server keep crashing on deployment.
+Possible routing or resource issue?
 <!-- 4.
 Adding new lab member causes a bug where the picture not loaded properly.
 Exiting the page and reentering works, though.
 Currently redirecting to lab page to circumvent this problem. -->

 ## To Do List (For Later)